rancher/docs/content/rancher/v2.x/en/user-settings/cluster-templates/_index.md

 1. Any settings set as questions on the cluster template, will be the only fields that you can edit and answer.
 1. Click **Save** to launch the cluster.

-### Editing the Cluster created using a cluster template
+### Updating a Cluster Created Using a Cluster Template

 1. A cluster created from a cluster template, can be edited to change to a new revision of the cluster template.
 1. Also any parameters that are set on the cluster template as questions can be changed on a cluster edit.